wp-plugins/oauth2-provider/readme.txt

 WordPress OAuth Server does not currently support `Jwt Bearer` or `Crypto Tokens`.

 *NOTE: As of 3.0.0, there are no backward compatiability for any version older than 3.0.0.
 We are working on a migration tool, but as of now any upgrade from 2.x to 3.x will need to be done manaully.*

+= Support =
+Support requests should be made by opening a support request at https://wp-oauth.com/account/submit-ticket/.

 == Installation ==